Encryptioncode/graphic-website/README.md

 - Enlarging logo
   - logo enlarges as you scroll and then you go through it
+  - as you go though it the processing gif appears
   - I made a high res logo for this
   - also this is not super smooth as i want it to be but its ok